 – Isle seems to be gathering some decent momentum in the UK, can you tell us about what it is like to build a brand up from nothing?
 Stressful, fun, all the above?

-I enjoy making isle grow… Split 3 ways with myself, Paul shier and Chris Aylen, we have struck a good balance and healthy division of labour.
-I must also thank our distributers especially Wesley Morgan at Rock Solid and Josh Stuart at Theories..
-It’s becoming a a great extended family.
+I enjoy making Isle grow… Split 3 ways with me, Paul Shier and Chris Aylen, we have struck a good balance and healthy division of labour.
+I must also thank our distributors, especially Wesley Morgan at Rock Solid and Josh Stuart at Theories..
+It’s becoming a great extended family.
 And I look forward to the future.

 – How important is the Isle team to that process?

 The team is the most important!
 It the best aspect of any skateboard company as far as I am concerned.
 Everyone has input, were all really good friends and look out for one another, it makes me really proud to be a part of that.